wagenaartje/neataptic/README.md

 Gynaptic
 ========
-Gynaptic is a modification of [Synaptic](https://github.com/cazala/synaptic), adding methods to insert genetic algorithms in your code.
-Numerous of mutation, crossover and selection methods are created so you don't have to create your own.
+Gynaptic is an architecture-free [neural network](https://en.wikipedia.org/wiki/Artificial_neural_network) library with implementations to create [genetic neural networks](https://en.wikipedia.org/wiki/Neuroevolution).
+It gives the user the ability to create train neurol networks with evolutionary algorithms with just a few lines of code.
+The library is constantly updated with new mutation, crossover and selection methods.
+Gynaptics' main neural network code comes from the library [Synaptic](https://github.com/cazala/synaptic) by [Juan Cazala](https://github.com/cazala).
+Gynaptic will stay up to date with Synaptic's improvements as much as possible.

 ## Usage
 This is simple documentation on how to use the methods.
 Once the project has been sufficiently attributed, I will add a Wiki going into debt of each method and showing how you can add your own.